-For the first quarter of fiscal year 2024, the total number of full-time equivalencies expended decreased by 14 compared to the first quarter of FY 2023.
-Overtime and temporary employment increased, while salaried employment decreased when compared to the same time last fiscal year.
+For the second quarter of FY 2024, the total number of full-time equivalencies expended decreased by 205, compared to the second quarter of FY 2023.
+Overtime increased slightly, while temporary employment and salaried employment decreased when compared to the same time last fiscal year.

-A target of 5,364 FTEs was set for FY 2024 to reflect the average number of hours required to provide outstanding customer service, perform work safely and to fully respond to the state's transportation needs.
+A target of 5,364 FTEs was set for FY 2024 to reflect the average number of hours required to provide outstanding customer service, perform work safely and fully respond to the state's transportation needs.